The following headline was featured in the February 9, 2018 edition of Forbes: “How This…

 Their calculators are often three and four years old.
 For example, the data used on the 2015-2016 Net Price Calculators uses 2013-2014 school year data.
 The 2013-2014 school year is actually calculated based on 2012 data.
 Considering an inflation rate of 5% per year, an older calculator can easily lower your estimated net cost by another $5000 a year.

 In a recent article on this subject, O’ Shaughnessy calls the colleges out on this kind of abuse by saying it is nothing short of “shameful”.
-She even names several elite universities that are engaging in this practice.
+She even names several highly selective universities that are engaging in this practice.

 There are three questions that are missing from most college’s net price calculators that, if asked, would make a huge difference in their accuracy: